karnal87/Code.EoP/5 - Arrays/00_header.md

 ## 5.10 [Permute the elements of an array](./10_permute_elements.py)
 ## 5.11 [Compute the next permutation](./11_compute_next_permutation.py)
 ## 5.12 [Sample offline data](./12_sample_offline_data.py)
-    - Variant: The rand() function in the standard C library retums a uniformly random number in [0, RAND_MAX - 1].
+    - Variant: The rand() function in the standard C library returns a uniformly random number in [0, RAND_MAX - 1].
 Does rand() mod n generate a number uniformly distributed in [0, n - 1]?
 ## 5.13 [Sample online data](./13_sample_online_data.py)
 ## 5.14 [Compute a random permutation](./14_compute_a_random_permutation.py)
 ## 5.15 [Compute a random subset](./15_compute_a_random_subset.py)